thienguen/my-utility/README.md

 ## createTxtFile
 > **Brief:** The script then gets the current working directory using os.getcwd() and calls the create_in_txt_files function on it.
 This will cause the function to be called on the current working directory and all of its subdirectories, creating an "in.txt" file in each subdirectory.

+## passwordGenerator
+> **Brief:** This script will generate a random password for you, and you can also specify the length of the password, well...shit is more useless than I thought.